Multimodal Approach | Evidence-Based Optimization | Reduced LOS and Complications

 Q: What is the evidence for early mobilization in ERAS protocols for hip fracture surgery?

 A: Day 1 mobilization (within 24 hours of surgery) reduces: mortality, pneumonia, pressure injuries, VTE, delirium, and length of stay.
-The Blue Book (UK) and Australian Hip Fracture Registry targets recommend mobilization on day 1 post-operatively.
+The UK Blue Book and the ANZHFR (Australian and New Zealand Hip Fracture Registry) recommend mobilization on day 1 post-operatively.
 Key enablers: adequate analgesia, avoidance of indwelling urinary catheters, physiotherapy assessment, and appropriate weight-bearing instructions.

 Q: How does ERAS protocol implementation affect length of stay following primary TKA?